 Nearby Ice Age Trail Segments

-In southern and central Wisconsin, there are numerous beautiful segments of the Ice Age National Scenic Trail that are equally scenic, diverse, and challenging to hike.
-You’ll enjoy a variety of landscapes.
-Hilly terrain, open prairies, and pine plantations dominate Kettle Moraine State Forest.
+Southern and central Wisconsin is full of numerous beautiful segment hikes along the Ice Age National Scenic Trail.
+Each of these hikes are scenic, diverse, and beautiful in their own ways.
+You’ll enjoy varied terrain, open prairies, rocky bluffs, and pine plantations that dominate Kettle Moraine State Forest.
 There are many natural wonders to enjoy.

 AllTrails Maps

-You can find detailed information on Wisconsin’s many scenic trails on the AllTrails website and AllTrails app.
-Search 500,000+ trails by state and trail type – includes photos, maps, and detailed trail reviews.
-To explore the AllTrails app, sign up for a Free 7-day trial HERE.
+You can find detailed information on Wisconsin’s many scenic trails on AllTrails.
+Search 500,000+ trails by state and trail type, with photos, maps, and detailed trail reviews.
+Sign up for a Free 7-day trial HERE.

 Ice Age Trail Atlas/Trail Maps | Eagle Segment